-A main focus of collaborations and partnerships was how to get services out into the community.
+A main focus of collaborations and partnerships were ways to get services out into the community.
 Participants mentioned connecting with other partners to provide services, particularly transportation services.
-Other types of partnerships mentioned included partnerships between neighboring counties, other local government entities, and health care systems.
+Other types of partnerships mentioned included partnerships between neighboring counties, other local government entities, and healthcare systems.
 It was also noted that these partners could assist in getting information out to the community.